Dominique Rhymes

+Early life

+Rymes played at Miami Northwestern Senior High School he is former teammates with professional football player Teddy Bridgewater.
+His senior year he caught 37 passes for 686 yards and 8 touchdowns.
+He was considered a three-star recruit coming out of high school.

+College career

+Rhymes played college football for the FIU Panthers from 2011 to 2014, while using a medical redshirt season in 2014.
+He then transferred to Murray State University to play for the Racers in 2015.

 Professional career

-Ottawa Redblacks
+Ottawa Redblacks (first stint)

 Rhymes signed with the Ottawa Redblacks of the Canadian Football League (CFL) on May 29, 2017.
 He saw only limited action in his first two seasons with the Redblacks, catching 37 passes for 522 yards with one touchdown.
 His third year in the league proved to be a breakout season for Rhymes as he led the Redblacks in receptions (65), receiving yards (1,056) and receiving touchdowns (5).
 Following the 2019 season Rhymes and the Redblacks were unable to come to an agreement for a new contract and he became a free agent on February 11, 2020.